-Knowing how to move a mattress is a skill anyone who is moving themselves should know.
+If you're moving by yourself, you'll need to move your mattress too.
 Not only will this guide ensure your mattress arrives in your new home without a rip, but it'll also keep the roads and highways safe.

 The following are the basic tools you should have available.
 In fact, most of these items should be part of any move you're planning to do on your own without the help of a moving company.
-Some of these tools also show up in our list of the top 5 essential tools to help you move.
+Some of these tools also show up in our list of the top five essential tools to help you move:

 - Duct tape